SuperKam91/bnn/README.md

 # other stuff

+- Look at typical dimensionality of sequential/recurrent nns
 - Run MLP bnns on fifa dataset using HPC
 - Look at y_pred posteriors for test data for SLP bnn results
 - Consider looking at Edward results (google's Bayesian nn package which uses variational inference approach) and compare with Polychord